ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Connection Ready: Signals to an application that a given Connection is ready to send and/or receive Messages.
 If the Connection relies on handshakes to establish state between peers, then it is assumed that these steps have been taken.

 * Connection Finished: Signals to an application that a given Connection is no longer usable for sending or receiving Messages.
-The event SHOULD deliver an error to the application that describes the nature of the termination.
+The event SHOULD deliver a reason or error to the application that describes the nature of the termination.

 * Connection Received: Signals to an application that a given Listener has passively received a Connection.